NS2CDT/ns2_beta/README.md

         - Mines now award 5 score points when killed by an alien.
         - Display Mines at the minimap for Marines.
         - Decrease weight to 0 (from 0.1).
 So that mines don't slow down Marines.
+        - Now only appear on map for aliens when parasited or in combat.
     - Hand Grenades
         - Removed lengthy deploy animation so grenades are now thrown much faster. (quickthrow and regular throw)
         - Pulse grenade